Frequently Asked Questions

 All ticket sales are final, and unfortunately we can't assist in reselling tickets.

-If you haven't received your receipt with a link to print your tickets, please check your spam folder before contact Etix Customer Support.
+If you haven't received your receipt with a link to print your tickets, please check your spam folder before contacting Etix Customer Support.

 For other ticketing questions not listed on this FAQ, please contact Etix Customer Support.